gustavobartho/Applied-Data-Science-With-Python/README.md

 * Describe different natural language tasks.
 * Process free text through the NLTK toolkit to tag language constructs onto text.
 * Derive meaningful features from text.

+---

+### Week 3 - Classification of text

+#### Week learning objectives:
+* Compare text classification to other classification approaches (covered in Applied Machine Learning in Python as well)
+* Describe the Naive Bayes and Support Vector Machine algorithms
+* Classify text in two classes using one of these approaches in Python
+* Identify and extract features from text and transform them into feature vectors for the machine learning models

+---

+### Week 4 - Topic Modeling

+#### Week learning objectives:
+* Apply WordNet-based similarity measures on text
+* Derive semantic topics from a large text collection using LDA
+* List and describe techniques for named entity recognition and other information extraction tasks.